Paper Wasps Identification Guide

 Physical Characteristics

-Paper wasps are medium-sized wasps, typically ranging from 0.5 to 1 inch in length.
-They have slender bodies with a narrow waist, long legs, and distinctively shaped wings that fold lengthwise when at rest.
-Their coloration varies but often includes shades of brown, yellow, red, and black.
-Unlike yellow jackets and hornets, paper wasps have a more elongated appearance and are not as aggressive unless their nest is disturbed.
+Paper wasps are medium-sized wasps.
+They range from 0.5 to 1 inch in length.
+They have slender bodies with a narrow waist and long legs.
+Their wings fold lengthwise when at rest.
+Colors vary but often include brown, yellow, red, and black.
+Paper wasps look more elongated than yellow jackets and hornets.
+They are not as aggressive unless their nest is disturbed.

 Common Species